apptainer/singularity-userdocs/environment_and_metadata.rst

 environment is constructed in the following order:

   - Clear the environment, keeping just ``HOME`` and ``SINGULARITY_APPNAME``.
-  - Take docker defined environment variables, where docker was the base image source.
+  - Take Docker defined environment variables, where Docker was the base image source.
   - If ``PATH`` is not defined set the Singularity default ``PATH`` *or*
   - If ``PATH`` is defined, add any missing path parts from Singularity defaults
   - Take environment variables defined explicitly in the image